-This amber indicator light will illuminate when either of the starter motors fails to crank the engine, leaving just one starter motor to start the engine.
-With only one starter motor doing the work of two, the motor life will be shortened.
+This amber indicator will illuminate when either starter motor (of two) fails to crank the engine, leaving just one cranking motor to start the engine.
+With only one cranking motor doing the work of two, the motor life will be shortened.
 If this indicator illuminates, truck operation may continue, but maintenance personnel should be alerted as soon as possible.